youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 = All the ways to declare a NixOS module

-Most confusingly, there are actually many #quote[forms] a NixOS module can take.
+Most confusingly, there are actually many "forms" a NixOS module can take.
 I said earlier that the module is a function.
 In fact, this is not entirely accurate.
 A NixOS module may be declared as either a function $f :
 "AttrSet" -> "AttrSet"$, or simply as an `AttrSet`.
 This is merely a useful